 Trade Receivables | 357 | 427 | +19.6% |

-Here are the key takeaways for investors:
+Here are the key takeaways for readers and potential investors: